Can I get paid for caretaker services already provided to my mother?

 Personal Services Contract | Caregiver Agreement

-If drafted properly (and there are a number of restrictions), a personal services contract or personal caregiver agreement can be an incredibly effective tool to both help the parent qualify for Medicaid, while remaining in-line with their estate plan (i.e. get money to people who will inherit it anyway).
+If drafted properly (and there are a number of restrictions), a personal services contract or can be an incredibly effective tool to both help the parent qualify for Medicaid, while remaining in-line with their estate plan (i.e. get money to people who will inherit it anyway).
 A personal caregiver agreement can involve multiple people (within reason) as well.

-When mom, dad and caretaker child meet with their elder law attorney to discuss Medicaid planning, the elder law attorney can draw up a personal services contract in a way that Medicaid will accept (reasonable hourly rate per social security life expectancy tables).
+When mom, dad and caretaker child meet with their elder care attorney to discuss Medicaid planning, the elder law attorney can draw up a personal services contract in a way that Medicaid will accept (reasonable hourly rate per social security life expectancy tables).
 A non-lawyer should never attempt to draft a personal-services contract on their own as mistakes can cost the parent and family valuable benefits.
 Furthermore, there are income-tax issues with caregiver contracts.

 Personal services contracts are just one of many medicaid planning strategies that can be used to help qualify mom or dad for Medicaid, while protecting their hard-earned assets.
 Meet with a local elder law attorney today to discuss your family's medicaid planning options.